sergueyarellano/tddpractice/docs/b.part1.md

 # Doing the research (2)

-Patterns and abstractions will help us in writing a loosely couple code, but we also need to decide which testing frameworks to use.
+Patterns and abstractions will help us in writing a loosely coupled code, but we also need to decide which testing frameworks to use.

 - unit test framework
 - integration test framework